exasol/public-knowledgebase/Environment-Management/SDDC_Documentation.md

 - Performance is influenced by network latency, disk I/O, shared/limited bandwidth, and can be impacted by firewalls or encryption.
 - Network saturation may make cluster nodes unresponsive, threatening stability.
 The goal is to minimize bottlenecks and performance loss between sites.

+> Always contact Exasol support when considering an SDDC setup so that we can evaluate the exact network architecture and configuration.

 ---

 #### Required Bandwidth Calculation